DeannaWarren/jubilant-fortnight/_posts/2016-08-08-6-books-every-marketer-should-read.md

 ### 5. Leadership and Self-Deception by the Arbinger Institute

 I’m grateful to my mentor, Joshua Boswell, for recommending this book.
-The lessons within are truly life-changing—they’ll change the way you view and interact with other people.
+The lessons within are truly life-changing— they’ll change the way you view and interact with other people.
 This book elegantly couches complicated ideas in simple terms in the form of a parable.
 The big idea: we often unconsciously treat people as objects, when we should treat them as people.
 The book shows how to shift your attitude by getting “out of the box” and reach your full potential.
 To find out what that means, you can visit [The Arbinger Institute](https://arbinger.com/product/leadership-and-self-deception/).

 ### 6. The Slight Edge: Secret to a Successful Life by Jeff Olson